Concern - Assess - Respond - Evaluate

 The CARE Team is a multi-disciplinary group that is responsible for:

-- Concern regarding disruptive behaviors will be gathered to assess situations involving students.
+- Concerns regarding disruptive behaviors will be gathered to assess situations involving students.

 - Assess and recommend appropriate intervention strategies or disciplinary actions.